minggangli1030/bobalab-webchat/README.md

-# Rating Platform
+# Web Chat

-A Yelp-like posting, rating, and commenting platform for internal data collection.
+A modern chat and social platform for sharing ideas and connecting with others.
 Built with Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui components.

 ## Features